Rishit-Ranjan/Multi-function_Calculator/README.md

 The project is organized into modular, class-based components for clarity and maintainability.

--   `main_app.py`: The main entry point for the application.
+-   `calculator_app.py`: The main entry point for the application.
 It creates the main window and the tabbed notebook interface that houses the other calculators.
 -   `standard_calculator.py`: Contains the `StandardCalculator` class, which defines the UI and logic for the standard arithmetic calculator.
 -   `area_calculator.py`: Contains the `AreaCalculator` class.
 It provides a dynamic UI for selecting a shape and calculating its area in real-time.
 -   `programmable_calculator.py`: Contains the `ProgrammableCalculator` class, which implements a simple Python environment for executing code.
+-   `scientific_calculator.py`: Contains the `ScientificCalculator` class, which implements a scientific calculator with features like trigonomety, logarithm, square root and factorial

 **Build**
-python -m PyInstaller --onefile --windowed main_app.py
+python -m PyInstaller --onefile --windowed calculator_app.py